polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/subxt-cli.md

 ## codegen

-Use the `subxt codegen` command to generate a the API for some target Substrate node.
+Use the `subxt codegen` command to generate an interface for some target Substrate node.

 This could be useful for debugging or modifying a node's API to meet certain hardware constraints.